sebastian-dv/CSE-151A-Project/README.md

   One of our members visited office hours and the Professor suggested we try XGboost.
 XGboost offers some very attractive features for us.
 It incorporates regularization, handles missing values, and is able to handle unbalanced datasets.
 On top of that, it is fast and achieves high accuracy.
 However, after training our Xgboost classifier, there was not a significant improvement over other models with its 0.57 testing accuracy.
 We tried random search and grid search to obtain the best parameters, but neither were that effective, improving the accuracy to 0.58.

   In the meantime, we also tried Gradient Boosted Tree as an alternative to XGboost, but the results were not as good.
-We also displayed the ranking of importance of each feature, results shown below:
+We also displayed the ranking of importance of each feature, results are shown below:
   <img width="717" alt="截屏2024-03-15 18 27 35" src="https://github.com/sebastian-dv/CSE-151A-Project/assets/79886525/2bc722a5-6367-4467-939a-36a2c2b67c9b">

   As the picture shows, surprisingly, the ```race``` is the most important feature to discuss about towards our target.